Managing Hybrid Exchange Online Without Installing an Exchange Server

 2. Replace the domain in the following with your remote routing domain from Microsoft 365.
 It will be the tenantname.mail.onmicrosoft.com domain: New-RemoteDomain -Name 'Hybrid Domain - tenant.mail.onmicrosoft.com' -DomainName 'tenant.mail.onmicrosoft.com'

-3. Use the same value for “tenant” in this cmdlet as well: Set-RemoteDomain -TargetDeliveryDomain: $true -Identity 'Hybrid Domain - tenant.mail.onmicrosoft.com'
+3. Use the same value for “tenant” in this cmdlet as well: Set-RemoteDomain -Identity 'Hybrid Domain - tenant.mail.onmicrosoft.com' -TargetDeliveryDomain: $true

 1. Add-PSSnapin *RecipientManagement

-2. cd $env:ExchangeInstallPath\Scripts\Add-PermissionForEMT.ps1
+2. cd $env:ExchangeInstallPath\Scripts\

-12. Add users to the “Exchange Management EMT” group (in the Users container in Active Directory) who need to be recipient administrators.
+15. Add users to the “Exchange Management EMT” group (in the Users container in Active Directory) who need to be recipient administrators.
 Do not move this group to the Exchange Security Groups OU.

-13. Remove some of the configuration that the installer adds to your directory that is now not needed (including other administration groups, OUs and permissions) with $env:ExchangeInstallPath\Scripts\CleanupActiveDirectoryEMT.ps1.
-Only domain admins and users who are assigned permission using Add-PermissionForEMT.ps1 script referenced above will be able to perform recipient management.
+16. Remove some of the configuration that the installer adds to your directory that is now not needed (including other administration groups, OUs and permissions) with:

-14. Ensure that the domains you use for email are added to the email address policy.
+19. Ensure that the domains you use for email are added to the email address policy.
 This will default to alias@activedirectory.domain and so may not be what you want.
-Run Get-EmailAddressPolicy | fl *template* to see the current settings.
+Run Get-EmailAddressPolicy | fl name,*template* to see the current settings.
 You will see EnabledPrimarySMTPAddressTemplate as @activedirectory.domain and EnabledEmailAddressTemplates as SMTP:@activedirectory.domain.
 Change this, if needed, to any of the following to suit your current configuration in Active Directory:

 1. If you have set the alias (mailNickname) attribute to the same as the local part of all email addresses (that is, the bit before the @ symbol) then Set-EmailAddressPolicy "Default Policy" -EnabledEmailAddressTemplates "SMTP:@domain.com","smtp:@tenant.mail.onmicrosoft.com" where domain.com is your email domain and tenant.mail.onmicrosoft.com is your hybrid routing domain.
 If you do not have hybrid installed in this forest you need to include this domain, but if you don’t have hybrid for Exchange Server ever configured then you do not have this domain and do not need it here or in RemoteDomain above.